hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email approximately every two weeks containing the changes made to the APIs since the last update.

+## Changelog

-* Please note that the date shown is the date that the change was released to the Sandbox or Production.
+Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---
 ### 5 March 2024